“Most of our childhood is not stored in photos, but in certain biscuits, lights of day, smells, textures of carpet.” Alain de Botton

 Cinnamon is a warming spice and reminiscent of delicious childhood treats in which cinnamon buns are the ultimate.
-I have been craving comfort these days and thinking about all the people in my life who have passed who WERE my comfort.
-My great-aunt and uncle, great-grandmother, grandmother and of course Abby.
+I have been craving comfort these days and thinking about all the people in my life who have passed who were my comfort.
+My great-aunt June and uncle Newt, great-grandmother Lucci, grandmother Glennon and of course Abby.

 When I was quite young I would sleep in my great grandmother’s bed with her.
 She was soft and warm and I felt safe.
 In her bedroom was a painting, a dreamy painting of the back of a young woman with a brunette ponytail just like mine.
 Her clothes were from another era; long dress, bonnet and parasol so white that her impressionistic image becomes the focal point.
 When I awoke from those nights my eye always went to that painting.

-In the background is another figure, a smaller one, just a few strokes of white and flesh and red.
-It is of another woman and she is blonde.
+In the background is another figure, a smaller one, just a few strokes of white, pink and red.
+It’s an image of another woman and her skin is pale.
 The women are walking towards each other.
 They are alone and they have come from a distance in opposite directions.
 Soon they will be together but in this moment they are separated.
 Yet they see each other.
 It’s comforting to me now to think of this possibility of seeing my loved ones again.
 They are in the distance but I can still see them so clearly as though as they were right in front of me.
 I know it’s a mystery, what really happens after death, and I don’t try to pretend that I understand anything absolute.
 I’m not even sure what I believe as it changes and shifts with the years.
 What I do know, is that I had so much love, love that was simple and clearer somehow.
 And after all this time… I still long for them and for that love.

 Ingredients: 1 cup lukewarm water (85-105F), 2 packets of yeast, 3 tablespoons honey or sugar, 1/3 cup dry milk, 1 egg, 2.
 5 cups unbleached flour, 3 tablespoons melted butter, 1 1/4 teaspoon salt, more flour for kneading. (see recipe for additional ingredients)